 Though they apply their skills and knowledge to different sectors, high-tech organisations all have something in common: they operate at the leading edge of technology.
 There, innovation, secrecy, intellectual property and – above all – security is imperative.

 However, it’s these traits, their use of business efficiency technologies such as Cloud enabled SaaS services, and the large volumes of sensitive data generated, that makes these organisations a tempting target for cyber criminals.

-Should this happen in the high-tech sector, the stakes could not be higher.
+Should this happen in a high-tech sector, the stakes could not be higher.
 Revered corporate strategy consultants, McKinsey & Company, warned organisations that cyber criminals are now turning their attentions to data networks.

 Alongside the commercial and reputational damage we’ve mentioned, a successful hack could allow a bad actor to seize control of (or damage) critical systems, such as a launch control platform in the space industry, disrupt key services and impact the lives of millions of people.

 Moreover, such an event for a high-tech organisation puts the very fabric of the business – its IP – at significant risk.
 A breach of unencrypted data including critical IP would harm all stakeholders.

 A new frontier for the Australian space industry

 One high-tech industry that’s gaining traction is the space industry.
 According to a recent report by Goldman Sachs, globally the industry (currently valued at circa US$360 billion) could be worth $1 trillion globally by the 2040s.